kristof-becode/Emotion-Detection-use-case/README.md

 ### Streamlit dashboard

 A simple implementation of the Keras EmoPy inspired model in Streamlit.
 Images and videos can be uploaded to classify with the according emotion.
-OpenCV was used for image/video handling and to return frames with emotion labeling.Faces are detected using OpenCV Haarcascades.
+OpenCV was used for image/video handling and to return frames with emotion labeling.
+Faces are detected using OpenCV Haarcascades.

 <p align="center">
   <img src="https://github.com/kristof-becode/Emotion-Detection-use-case/blob/master/img/Video%20strmlt.png" width=85% >